 Exciting opportunities to do research in condensed matter physics are available for undergraduates beginning in their freshman year.
 Research opportunities that you could take part in include: fabricating and investigating the behavior of films only a few atoms thick; studying the interactions of microscopic magnets; using the “spin” of an electron to run computers; blasting films with atomic bullets to see how they respond; designing equipment that will remove even the slightest vibrations for space-bound instruments; and developing new materials for use in fuel cells for future energy needs.
 For more information visit the CM Research webpages.

 Numerous undergraduate research opportunities in optics and lasers will allow you to explore fundamental physics while learning practical skills for jobs in a growing industry.
 Research projects involving undergraduates include: developing and studying new types of optical materials, sensors, and lasers; using crystals as novel computer memory devices; and exploring the response of molecules to laser pulses with durations less than a trillionth of a second.
 Collaborations with researchers in the Optical Technology Center, Spectrum Lab, and at local industries enhance the cross-disciplinary experience of our students and prepare them well for both graduate schools and industrial positions.
-For more information visit the LASER and Optics Research webpages.
+For more information visit the Optics and Quantum Systems Research webpages.

 The Solar Physics Group at MSU investigates the million-degree solar atmosphere, X-ray flares, spectacular eruptions, and the origin of the solar magnetic field.
 Undergraduate students work with us to analyze data from numerous space and ground based instruments, discovering new clues to the persistent mysteries of the Sun's behavior.
 Click the image to visit TRACE to see some amazing solar images.
 For more information visit the Solar Research webpages.